xfce-mirror/xfce4-screensaver/README.md

 See the file 'INSTALL'

-./autogen.sh --prefix=/usr --sysconfdir=/etc
+`./autogen.sh --prefix=/usr --sysconfdir=/etc`

 (For testing, we are using:
- ./autogen.sh --disable-static --with-mit-ext --with-console-kit --with-libnotify --enable-locking --enable-debug --sysconfdir=/etc
+ `./autogen.sh --disable-static --with-mit-ext --with-console-kit --enable-locking --enable-debug --sysconfdir=/etc` )
-)

-make
+`make`
-sudo make install
+`sudo make install`

 How to report bugs